 The Liberation and Aftermath

-In April 1945, Soviet forces liberated Sachsenhausen Concentration Camp.
-The Germans had forced its remaining prisoners onto evacuation marches; however, around 3,000 ill and weak prisoners were left behind and discovered by the Soviet troops.
+By April of 1945, the Soviet forces freed the Sachsenhausen Concentration Camp.
+The Germans had taken what was left of its inhabitants to the evacuation marches; but some 3,000 sick and feeble prisoners were left behind and liberated by the Russians.

 Remembering the Sachsenhausen Concentration Camp and other Holocaust-related sites is crucial for several reasons: